 Where is Nick De Noia’s Killer Now?

 In July 1994, Steve pleaded guilty to racketeering that included murder-for-hire in relation to Nick’s death.
 He killed himself by hanging in his jail cell just hours before his sentencing in October 1994.
 As for Ray Colon, he pleaded guilty to conspiracy and murder for hire and faced up to 15 years in prison.
 But according to the show, his cooperation meant his sentence was reduced to two and a half years.
 He seems to have been released from federal prison in June 1996, but not much is known about his current whereabouts.
-The docuseries also mentioned that Gilberto Rivera, the triggerman, was convicted of second-degree murder.
-He was sentenced to 25 years to life in prison.
+The docuseries also mentioned that Gilberto Rivera Lopez, the triggerman, was convicted of second-degree murder following a jury trial.
+He was sentenced to 25 years to life in prison in September 1996 and all his subsequent appeals have been denied.
 However, information regarding his current location seems scarce.